CoRT: Complementary Rankings from Transformers: Proposed Approach

-$q_i$, $d^+_i$ and $d^-_i$ denote the triple of the $i_{th}$ sample in the batch and $b$ the number of samples per batch.
-We found this technique makes the training process more robust towards exploding gradients thus the model can be trained without gradient clipping \cite{zhang19}.
-Also, it positively affects on the first-stage ranking results\footnote{We achieve 2.0 p.p. higher MRR@10 compared to the plain triplet margin loss on the MS MARCO dataset.}.
+$q_i$, $d^+_i$ and $d^-_i$ denote the triple of the $i_{th}$ sample in the batch and $n$ the number of samples per batch.
+We found this technique to make the training process more robust against exploding gradients.
+Otherwise we need to employ gradient clipping \cite{zhang19} to stabilize the training process.
+Also, it positively affects first-stage ranking results\footnote{We achieve 2.0 p.p. higher MRR@10 compared to the plain triplet margin loss on the MS MARCO passage task.}.